AIA-CES: Historic Masonry Preservation Project Management

 Fulfill your architects’ professional license requirement for continuing education credits by the end of the year and learn new methods for better project results.
 Take this free, three-hour, continuing education session that includes classroom lecture, PowerPoint presentation, actual mock-ups as well as workshop material installation and technique demonstrations.

-The course is led by Mario Machnicki, co-founder and president of US Heritage Group.
+The course is led by Mario Machnicki, Founder and President of US Heritage Group.
 Machnicki earned his engineering degree from the College of Technology in Radom, Poland.
-His experience includes 34 years providing consulting, training and material supply to more than one thousand masonry restoration/preservation projects on heritage sites across North America.
+His experience includes up to 30 years providing consulting, training and material supply to more than one thousand masonry restoration/preservation projects on heritage sites across North America.
 Machnicki actively participates as a member of professional organizations including The National Trust for Historic Preservation, ASTM (various committees), International Building Limes Forum, International Council on Monuments and Sites.

 American Institute of Architects – Continuing Education System